automotive-grade-linux/docs-agl/docs/getting-started/footers/intel-footer.md

 The script [mkefi-agl.sh](https://github.com/dominig/mkefi-agl.sh) has been done to help you.<br>
 The option -h will print the help and the option -v will detailled the operation and ease any debug.<br>

+## Selecting the SD or USB to boot.
+When booting a Minnowboard or a Joule you can change the default boot device by hitting F2 during initial UEFI boot.
+It's easier to acheive it in the right time with a USB keyboard than via serial link.
+It's also preferable to use F9 and to change the boot order once for all.<br>
+Please note: You can only change the boot order, when a valid device is inserted in the corresponding port (USB or SD).

+The Minnow, Joule, many laptops and NUCs will not accept to boot with some USB3 stick.
+If you have some trouble to get your USB3 stick detected during boot, swap it for a USB2.
+In anycase working with SD card is faster to flash and to boot.
+SD should be prefered.<br>
+The Joule seems to refuse to boot with my SD-HC-I type cards while I had no problem with the Minnow.
+If you work with a Joule, use regular SD-HC (mode 4 and 10 work fine)

 ## Serial debug Port